lonkaars/avans-arcade/docs/architecture.md

 - Single 1024 sprite tilemap shared between foreground and background sprites

-  The NES OAM registers contain a bit to select which tilemap to use (of two), which effectively expands each tile's index address by one byte.
-Instead of creating the illusion of two separate memory areas for tiles, having one large tilemap seems like a more sensible solution to indexed tiles.
+  The NES OAM registers contain a bit to select which tilemap to use (of two), which effectively expands each tile's index address by one bit.
+Instead of creating the illusion of two separate memory areas for tiles, having one large tilemap seems like a more sensible solution.
 - 8 total palettes, with 8 colors each

   More colors is better.
-Increasing the total palette count is a very memory intensive operation, while increasing the palette color count is likely slower when looking up color values for each pixel on real hardware.
+Increasing the palette color count is a very memory intensive operation, while increasing the total amount of palettes is slower when looking up color values for each pixel on real hardware.
 - Sprites can be positioned partially off-screen on all screen edges using only the offset bits in the FAM register

   The NES has a separate PPUMASK register to control special color effects, and to shift sprites off the left and top screen edges, as the sprite offsets count from 0.
-Our PPU's FAM sprite offset bits count from -15, so the sprite can shift past the top and left screen edges, as well as the standard bottom and right edges.
+Our PPU's FAM sprite offset bits count from -16, so the sprite can shift past the top and left screen edges, as well as the standard bottom and right edges.
-- No status line register, only V-sync and H-sync outputs are supplied back to CPU
+- No status line register, only vertical and horizontal blanking/sync outputs are supplied back to CPU

   The NES status line register contains some handy lines, such as a buggy status line for reaching the max sprite count per scanline, and a status line